 - Don’t try to make your loved one feel bad for their addiction.
 Criticizing their choices will only add fuel to the fire.
 It won’t make them change or want to get help.

 - Don’t enable the addiction.
 You can’t force that person to get help, but you can make it clear that you won’t help them get high either.

 - Don’t treat them like a child, especially if they aren’t.
 Most people can recognize that they do in fact have some sort of problem, even if they try to hide or deny it.
 And if they have friends or family members bringing attention to the addiction, it is more than likely that this will spark some sort of idea in their head that they have a problem.
 Speak to them directly and clearly, but don’t be patronizing.

 - Don’t make the situation about yourself.
 It is not your fault that this person has a drug addiction, no matter what it feels like.
-Nothing good will come from blaming yourself, so try not to make it about placing blame and instead focus on trying to support them.
+Nothing good will come from blaming yourself.
+Try not to make it about placing blame and instead focus on trying to support them.

 When Is It Time to Seek Treatment?

-The sooner your loved one is able to receive treatment, the better, especially since Adderall is so highly addictive and can cause many long-term problems with continued use.
-Open up a conversation about their options and different treatments that are available to them, and make it known how much you support them but how much you want them to get help.
+The sooner your loved one can receive amphetamine addiction treatment, the better, especially since Adderall is so addictive and can cause many long-term problems with continued use.
+Open up a conversation about their options and different treatments that are available to them.
+Make it known how much you support them but how much you want them to get help.